 We invite proposals for symposia for the 2020 ESA Annual Meeting.
 Symposia are the scientific centerpiece of the meeting.
 These sessions are organized around a specific topic and include 4 speakers, all of whom are invited by the organizer at the proposal stage.
 Symposia are distinguished from other organized sessions in that they are more explicitly integrated, provide an overall synthesis on their topic, and have broad enough appeal to generate large audiences at the meeting.
 Proposals are encouraged to address the meeting theme, “Harnessing the ecological data revolution,” if appropriate, but doing so is not necessary.
 Any timely and coherent subject of broad ecological interest will be considered.
 We also welcome proposals that explore interdisciplinary connections with areas of social and natural science outside of ecology or that relate to ecological education at any level.

 Beginning with the 2020 meeting, each symposium will be 90 minutes long, consisting of 4 talks, each 20 minutes in length, followed by a 10 minute period devoted to discussion.
 Proposals listing more or fewer than 4 confirmed speakers will not be considered.
 All speakers who submit an abstract for an accepted symposium will be required to pay a non-refundable abstract fee of $60 USD at the time of abstract submission (January-February).
+ESA will offer an opt-out mechanism for those that lack funding to cover the fee.

 All proposals will be peer reviewed and scored by reviewers selected by the ESA Program Committee.
 The Program Committee may accept, decline, or offer an opportunity to present the proposed work in a more appropriate format (workshop, special session, Inspire).
 Session organizers will be notified of decisions by December 12, 2019.
 Proposals will be assessed using the following criteria.
 The weight of particular criteria may vary depending on the nature of proposals.